SuperWing: a comprehensive transonic wing dataset for data-driven aerodynamic design: Methods

 \subsubsection{Summary of the parameters of several typical wings}

 Based on the definitions of wing parameters in the last section, four wing benchmarks and real aircraft wings are studied, and their shape parameters are listed in Table \ref{tab:wings}.
 The benchmark models include the DLR-F6 model from the German Aerospace Center \cite{vassberg_f6_2005}, and NASA's Common Research Model (CRM)\cite{vassberg_development_2008}.
-The real-world wings are from the Airbus A320 \cite{orlita_a320_2017} and Boeing 787 \footnote{obtained from the free sample of the software Piano: https://www.lissys.uk/samp1/b787.html}.
-The DPW-W1 is a one-segment wing, and the others have a kink.
+The real-world wings are from the Airbus A320 \cite{orlita_a320_2017} and Boeing 787 (obtained from the free sample of the software Piano: \href{https://www.lissys.uk/samp1/b787.html}{https://www.lissys.uk/samp1/b787.html}).

-As mentioned above, the dihedral angle, twist angle, maximum thickness, and camber along the spanwise are varied.
-Figure \ref{fig:etawings} summarizes these spanwise distributed parameters for the DLR-F6, CRM, and A320 wing models.
+As mentioned above, the dihedral angle, twist angle, maximum thickness, and camber along the span are varied.
+Figure \ref{fig:etawings} summarizes these spanwise distributed parameters for the wings.